ginozambe/CoinMarketCap_Scraper/README.md

 # CoinMarketCap Web Scraper

-A Python script that retrieves the price and market cap of a selected cryptocurrency via the CoinMarketCap API.
-It collects data at one-minute intervals and sends it to your email, making it easy to track your chosen cryptocurrency.
+This script fetches cryptocurrency price and market cap data from the CoinMarketCap API at minute intervals and sends the data via email.
+It allows you to track the price of any cryptocurrency symbol of your choice.

 ## Features
 - Fetches cryptocurrency price and market cap data.